MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbServer/help-topics/help-topobld/associate-vis-with-edge.md

 The steps needed to assign a Video Interop Server role on a server using Windows PowerShell are described online at [Deploy the VIS server role in Skype for Business Server 2015](../../deploy/deploy-video-interop-server/deploy-the-vis-server-role.md)

-Los pasos de configuración para un nuevo servidor de interoperabilidad de vídeo con Windows PowerShell se describen en línea en [Configure the Video Interop Server in Skype for Business Server 2015](../../deploy/deploy-video-interop-server/configure-the-vis.md).
+The configuration steps for a new Video Interop Server using Windows PowerShell are described online at [Configure the Video Interop Server in Skype for Business Server 2015](../../deploy/deploy-video-interop-server/configure-the-vis.md).

  The settings for a video gateway that need to be set in the Cisco GUI for interoperation with a VIS are described online at [Configure CUCM for Interoperation with Skype for Business Server 2015](../../deploy/deploy-video-interop-server/configure-cucm-for-interoperation.md).

  La configuración de un VTC que debe establecerse en la interfaz gráfica de usuario de Cisco para la interoperación con una puerta de enlace de vídeo y un VIS se describen en línea en [Configure a VTC for Interoperation with Skype for Business Server 2015](../../deploy/deploy-video-interop-server/configure-a-vtc-for-interoperation.md).

-## <a name="see-also"></a>Ver también
+## <a name="see-also"></a>Vea también

 [Plan for Video Interop Server in Skype for Business Server 2015](../../plan-your-deployment/video-interop-server.md)